Repairing Reed-Solomon Codes With Multiple Erasures: Introduction

+We also develop a \emph{centralized} repair scheme to cater to \emph{three} erasures, and precisely characterize the patterns of three erasures that can be recovered at a low cost.
+This scheme can be slightly modified to produce a \emph{distributed} repair scheme with a repair bandwidth of $n-1$ sub-symbols from $B$ per erased symbol, which equals the bandwidth needed for a single erasure repair.
+This distributed scheme requires three rounds of collaboration.
+Both schemes work whenever the extension degree $t$ is divisible by the characteristic of $F$.

-It is worth pointing out that most of the current distributed storage systems offer protection against at most three or four node failures, which mitigates the need for higher-order failure correction.
-For instance, Google Colossus~\cite{Fikes2010} (see also~\cite{Xia2015}) and Quantcast-QFS~\cite{QFS} (see also~\cite{Chen2013}) use an RS$(9,6)$ code of length $9$ and dimension $6$ which can tolerate three failures.
-Microsoft Windows Azure~\cite{Huang2012} uses a locally repairable code LRC$(6,2,2)$, which can correct all patterns of three failures and some patterns of four failures.
-Facebook HDFS~\cite{FB_HDFS} (see also~\cite{Xia2015}) employs a RS$(14,10)$ code which can tolerate four node failures.
-Multiple erasures, although significantly less frequently than one erasure, do occur in these storage systems.
+It is worth pointing out that most of the current distributed storage systems offer protection against at most three or four node failures, which mitigates the need for higher-order failure correction (see Table~\ref{tab:popular_systems}).
+Multiple failures, although significantly less frequently than single failures, do occur in these storage systems.
 For instance, it was observed~\cite{Rashmi2013,Rashmi2014} that in the data-warehouse cluster in production at Facebook, a median of $180$ Terabytes of data is transferred through the top-of-racks switches every day to repair $95,500$ blocks of RS-coded data, $98.08\%$ of which are single failures, $1.87\%$ are double failures, and $0.05\%$ are triple or higher order failures.
-Bandwidth-efficient repair schemes for single and multiple failures not only allow low-cost recovery of permanently failed nodes, but also improve the performance of degraded reads during transient node failures.
-Multiple-failure repair schemes are also useful in storage systems that adopt a \emph{lazy repair model} such as Total Recall~\cite{Bhagwan-et2004}.
+Multiple-failure repair schemes are also useful in storage systems that adopt a \emph{lazy repair} model such as Total Recall~\cite{Bhagwan-et2004} or liquid storage systems~\cite{Luby_etal2017}.
 In such a system, one waits until the number of failures reaches a certain threshold before performing the repair procedure.
 If designed properly, this repair mode can help to reduce the network recovery traffic, while still guaranteeing an acceptable low risk of permanent system failure~\cite{Giroire2010, Silberstein2014}.